emreokcular/chicago-trains/README.md

 ## Project Goal

 The main project of this project is to understand what are the characteristics of the data and to reveal key findings.
-In addition, various regressor and time series models were built for forecasting the daily rides for the transportation department to improve service in the next few years.
+In addition, various regressors and time series models were built for forecasting the daily rides for the transportation department to improve service in the next few years.

 ## Dataset

-Dataset is downloaded from https://data.cityofchicago.org/Transportation/CTA-Ridership-L-Station-Entries-Daily-Totals/5neh-572f.
+The dataset is downloaded from https://data.cityofchicago.org/Transportation/CTA-Ridership-L-Station-Entries-Daily-Totals/5neh-572f.

 ## Files